JimmysonJack/shared_components/README.md

 ## Getting Started

 **Configuration Staps**
-- By using `Shared_Component` package you dont have to call a `runAp()` to initialize your App, its already taken care of.
-What you have to do is to call a `initApp()` fuction inside the `main()`, and it will handle the rest.
+- By using the `Shared_Component` package, you can skip calling `runApp()` to initialize your App; it's already taken care of for you.
+What you need to do is call the `initApp()` function inside the `main()` function, and it will handle everything else for you.
--  `Shared_Component` is using `flutter_module` to manage routing and manage module architecture in the project.
-Its also using `GetX` for dependence injection and state management.
+-  The `Shared_Component` package utilizes `flutter_module` to handle routing and implement the module architecture in your project.
+Additionally, it leverages `GetX` for dependency injection and state management.

     ```dart
     void main() async{